gabrielscarvalho/fake-db-populator/README.md

 # Random Db Populator

 Make it easier to populate your **POSTGRES** test environments, creating inserts with **consistent random data**.
 With a clear language, you can focus on what makes your scenario unique.

-(Other databases will be added soon.)
+Other databases will be added soon.
+If you don't want to wait: [Create New Database doc](https://github.com/gabrielscarvalho/random-db-populator/blob/master/docs/NewDatabase.md)

 **Example**: insert a user which name is **John** and is **inactive**.
 John must have **2 addresses**.
 All other params I accept a random (but still valid) value.